Flexible, through-coloured thin coat finishing mortar

 Cement-based powder containing polymer modifiers.
 Added light-stable pigments.

-Contains quartz sand and light fillers with grain sizes up to 1.0 mm.
+Contains quartz sand and light fillers with grain sizes:

 Available in through-coloured white and natural cement white and grey.